frictionlessdata/website/site/software/README.md

 - **Frictionless Framework:** For describing, extracting, validating, and transforming data, Frictionless provides the [Frictionless Framework's](https://framework.frictionlessdata.io/) command-line interface.
 Using the "frictionless" command you can achieve many goals without needing to write Python code.
 - **Livemark:** For data journalists and technical writers we have a project called [Livemark](https://livemark.frictionlessdata.io/).
 Using the "livemark" command in the CLI you can publish a website that incorporates Frictionless functions and is powered by markdown articles.
+- **Datahub:** Frictionless provides a command-line tool called [Data](https://datahub.io/docs/features/data-cli) which is an important part of the Datahub project.
+The "data" command is available for a JavaScript environment and it helps you to interact with data stored on Datahub.

 ### Programming Languages
 If you want to use or write your own Frictionless code: